Best Mattresses for Sciatica of 2023

 - Try an adjustable bed frame: Adjustable frames allow you to independently incline your upper and lower body.
 For many sleepers, sleeping in a position that’s not fully flat can relieve stress on the back and hips, easing nerve pain.

 Check out our top picks for the best mattresses for back pain.

-In choosing our best mattresses for people with sciatica, we focused on each product’s Mattress Advisor score in the key categories of pressure relief, spine alignment, and responsiveness.
+In evaluating our best mattresses for sciatica, we focus on each product’s Mattress Advisor score in the key categories of pressure relief and spine alignment.
+We also factor in whether the mattress or its brand has been endorsed by the American Chiropractic Association or the Congress of Chiropractic State Associations.
 Here’s a look at how our picks stack up:

 Note: The testing categories we focus on in this chart don’t reflect overall performance.
 Depending on your needs and preferences, you might put more or less value on certain qualities.

 Best Mattresses for Sciatica FAQs

 According to Dr. Ben Kersenbrock, DC, “sciatica can come from sleeping on a new mattress if that mattress is either too stiff or too soft.
 In general, a person should be sleeping on a slightly stiffer mattress to allow the body to completely stretch out.
 A mattress that is too soft doesn’t allow that.”
 So a new mattress can come from a too firm or too soft mattress.
 It’s important to make sure that you can stretch out comfortably without sinking or without too much pressure being applied to your lower back or hips.